flennerhag/mlens/docs/getting_started.rst

                         'sub': [Subset([0, 1])]
                         }

-    # Instantiate the evaluator
-    evaluator = Evaluator(f1, cv=10, random_state=seed, verbose=1)

-Once the :class:`Evaluator` is instantiated, we can pre-fit the transformers before we decide on estimators, if we wish to separate out the preprocessing part.
+We can either fit the preprocessing pipelines and estimators in one go using the ``fit`` method, or we can pre-fit the transformers before we decide on estimators.

 .. currentmodule:: mlens.preprocessing